suzuki-shunsuke/validate-pr-review-action/README.md

   trusted_apps: |
     renovate[bot]
     dependabot[bot]
-  machine_users: |
+  untrusted_machine_users: |
     suzuki-shunsuke-bot
     suzuki-shunsuke-2-bot
 ```

 You should use `trusted_apps` carefully.
 You shouldn't specify GitHub Apps not managing securely.
-You should set all Machine Users to `machine_users` except for Machine Users managing securely.
+You should set all Machine Users to `untrusted_machine_users` except for Machine Users managing securely.

 Whether a GitHub App is considered trusted or a user is considered an untrusted machine user depends on how securely they are managed and whether they are susceptible to misuse.